grace-notes/website/contents/topics/life-of-christ.md

 (b) There were three categories of rulers in every synagogue:

-· The head of the synagogue, who supervised services, maintained order, and was only a short step below the Scribes of Jerusalem.
+&bull; The head of the synagogue, who supervised services, maintained order, and was only a short step below the Scribes of Jerusalem.

-· The minister, who was in charge of the structure and contents of the synagogue.
+&bull; The minister, who was in charge of the structure and contents of the synagogue.
 He also signaled the beginning and end of services, and ran the services.

-· The elders, who were the mainstays, the wise old men of the synagogue.
+&bull; The elders, who were the mainstays, the wise old men of the synagogue.
 It was from these that the synagogue minister and ruler were chosen.
 It is most likely that Jairus was one of the lesser elders of the local synagogue, at the disposal of the men with great authority and